 - Balls that go out of play on the sidelines will result in an indirect free kick from where it went out of play.
 A goal cannot be scored directly from an indirect free kick.
 Sinclair league only- side walls are in play; end lines are used as boundary.
 Oval league only- floor lines are used as boundaries (no walls are in play)- ball is kicked in from spot where it went out by the team that did not touch it last before it went out.

 - Players may not interfere in any way with the goalie inside the goalie crease.
 Players may pass through the crease, but any interference with the goalie will result in goalie’s ball.

 - Goalies are not allowed to handle the ball with their hands when the ball is thrown or kicked to them by their own team.
 They ARE allowed to use their hands inside the Goal Crease when the opposing team throws or kicks the ball towards the Goalie, or if the ball deflects off a defender.
-If a goalie uses his/her hands to play the ball in anyway, when it was thrown/passed by his/her own team, then the opposing team is awarded an indirect free kick – see below for description.
+If a goalie uses their hands to play the ball in anyway, when it was thrown/passed by their own team, then the opposing team is awarded an indirect free kick – see below for description.